pauladmm/nginx_server/README.md

 #### T3.1: Restrict Access by IP

-Configure Nginx to deny access from the host machine's IP to the website's root:
+Configure Nginx to deny access from the host machine's IP to the website's root (pew_host_denied_access):

 ```nginx
 server {